-First, highlight the Job folder in the left panel where you want to add a subfolder.
-Below we have highlighted the Los Angeles Shipyard folder.
+First highlight the folder in the left panel where you want to add a subfolder.
+Below we have highlighted the Anamosa High School folder.
 Click the Add Subfolder icon.
-We have typed February into the Add SubFolder field, so after clicking on the check mark we will create the February subfolder.
+Type the subfolder name in the Add SubFolder field, then click the check mark to create the subfolder.